 Branded items: Items with The Stonehenge Logo are available from Stitch-Logo.
 Non-branded items are available from high street shops, supermarkets, sports shops and on-line.
 When purchasing items please ensure that the item is suitable for the activity.
-We recommend that leggings are of a heavy weight (denier) and are fully opaque and do not have mesh or see-through panels.
+Leggings should be of a heavy weight (denier), and are fully opaque and do not have mesh or see-through panels.